 For those arrangements that meet the criteria to be accounted for under contract accounting, the Company determines whether VSOE of fair value exists for the PCS element.
 For those situations in which VSOE of fair value exists for the PCS element, PCS is accounted for separately and the balance of the arrangement is accounted for under ASC 605-985.
-For those arrangements in which VSOE of fair value does not exist for the PCS element, revenue is recognized to the extent direct and incremental costs are incurred until such time as the services are complete.
-Once services are complete, all remaining revenue is then recognized ratably over the remaining PCS period.
+For those arrangements in which VSOE of fair value does not exist for the PCS element all revenue is deferred until such time as the services are complete.
+Once services are complete, revenue is then recognized ratably over the remaining PCS period.

 Services.
 The Company provides various professional services to customers, primarily project management, software implementation and software modification services.
 Revenues from arrangements to provide professional services are generally recognized as the related services are performed.

-For those arrangements in which services revenue is deferred and the Company determines that the direct costs of services are recoverable, such costs are deferred and subsequently expensed in proportion to the services revenue as it is recognized.
+For those arrangements in which services revenue is deferred and the Company determines that the direct costs of services are recoverable, such costs are deferred and subsequently expensed in proportion to the related services revenue as it is recognized.
+For those arrangements that are accounted for under contract accounting, the Company accumulates and defers all direct and indirect costs allocable to the arrangement.
+For those arrangements that are not accounted for under contract accounting, the Company accumulates and defers all direct and incremental costs attributable to the arrangement.

 Hosting.
 The Company's hosting-related arrangements contain multiple products and services.
 As these arrangements generally do not contain a contractual right to take possession of the software at anytime during the hosting period without significant penalty, the Company applies the separation provisions of ASC 605-25, Revenue Recognition: Multiple Arrangements.
 The Company determines whether stand alone value exists for the delivered elements and whether reliable evidence of fair value exists for the undelivered elements of its hosting-related arrangements.
 For arrangements in which either of these criteria is not met, the elements do not qualify for treatment as separate units of accounting.
-Accordingly, the Company accounts for fees received under these arrangements as a single unit of accounting and recognizes the entire arrangement fee ratably over the term of the related agreement, generally commencing upon the hosting environment being made available to the customer.
+These arrangements are considered to be one accounting unit and recognized under the proportional performance method, recognizing the slower of the proportional performance of all deliverables in the period.

-The Company may execute more than one contract or agreement with a single customer.
+Multiple Arrangements, The Company may execute more than one contract or agreement with a single customer.
 The separate contracts or agreements may be viewed as one multiple-element arrangement or separate agreements for revenue recognition purposes.
 The Company evaluates whether the agreements were negotiated as part of a single project, whether the products or services are interrelated or interdependent, whether fees in one arrangement are tied to performance in another arrangement, and whether elements in one arrangement are essential to the functionality in another arrangement in order to reach appropriate conclusions regarding whether such arrangements are related or separate.
 The conclusions reached can impact the timing of revenue recognition related to those arrangements.